jamierumbelow/jamieonsoftware.com/_posts/2020-02-08-why-im-long-on-visa.md

 In short: it increases the amount of innovation possible in the world.

 If I am at all correct about this, then Visa have shorn up their excellent business model, giving themselves access to an attractive new revenue stream, and now control a resource which has already, and will continue to be, central to sustaining and growing the fintech space, and, eventually, the global economy.

+**Thanks** to Jessica Cooper, Richard Burton, Peter King, JS Denain, and Jonny Corrie for their notes and comments.